AnoopVL/HabitTracker/README.md

 # Habit Tracker Web App

 Welcome to the Habit Tracker web app!
 This application allows you to track your habits, set their frequency, and view your stats such as streaks and percentage of work done.
+You can checkout the web app on: https://habit-tracker-two-taupe.vercel.app/

 ## Features